Find Teaching Schools

 Private not-for-profit Public vs. Private

-Roughly 26% of students at Boston U take out loans to pay for college.
-The average amount of student loans is $9,475 a year.
-The school reports a student loan default rate of 0.5% which is much lower than the average rate of 10.8%!
+26% of Boston U students take out loans to afford college costs.
+The average amount of student loans is $10,878 a year.
+Boston U has a 1.4% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #4